Paullllllllllllllllll/ChronoMiner/README.md

 - **Interactive Prompts:**
   The script will prompt you to select a schema, choose a processing mode (single file with manual adjustments or bulk processing), and select the chunking strategy.

+- **Additional Context:**
+  You can optionally provide additional context to improve extraction quality:
+  - Schema-specific context files in the `additional_context` directory
+  - File-specific context with a corresponding `{filename}_context.txt` file

 - **Output:**
   The final structured JSON output is saved along with optional CSV, DOCX, or TXT outputs (as configured in